liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 You've just created a custom iOS app and now want your app to access Liferay services.
 How do you access Liferay services from an iOS mobile app?
 Use Liferay's iOS SDK, of course.
-All you'll need to do is download the SDK and you'll immediately be able to access them.
 If you'd like to invoke remote web services, you'll need to generate the client libraries.
-You can learn more about the SDK builder and how to generate client libraries by reading the Custom Portlet
-[Building an SDK for Custom Portlet Services](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/build-sdk-for-custom-portlet-services-liferay-portal-6-2-dev-guide-en) section.
+You can learn more about the SDK builder and how to generate client libraries by reading the Custom Portlet [Building an SDK for Custom Portlet Services](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/build-sdk-for-custom-portlet-services-liferay-portal-6-2-dev-guide-en) section.